1chooo/1chooo.com/apps/web/src/contents/posts/give-your-github-repos-a-makeover-with-vscodes-material-icons.md

 ---
-title: "Give Your GitHub Repos a Makeover with VS Code's Material Icons"
+title: "Give Your GitHub Repos a Makeover with VSCode's Material Icons"
 category: DevEnv
 publishedAt: 2024-11-15
 tags: